 - Close to half a million Iowa residents are enrolled in Medicare Part A and Part B.

 - Just about half of all Medicare beneficiaries buy Medicare Supplement insurance plans in Iowa.

 - Traditionally, Plan F has been the most popular of the Medigap plans in Iowa.

 - The five largest Iowa counties include Polk, Linn, Scott, Johnson, and Black Hawk.

-Best Medicare Supplement Plans in Iowa to Compare
+- There are 10 Medicare Supplement Plans in Iowa to choose from.

 - Medicare Supplement plans do not use a network, go wherever Original Medicare is excepted.